 Our data consist of observations of choice behavior in experimental tasks and wealth data for 442 individuals.
 The sample is representative of the adult Danish population residing in Greater Copenhagen as of January 2015.
 Our sample consists of 52% men, aged 47 on average, 43% of whom were married, with an average household size of 1.4, and with average income of 434,085 kroner per year.
 Comparing to the 1,455,772 comparable Danes in the Registry, our subjects are not statistically significantly different except for household size and income: the population averages were 1.54 and 338,859 kroner, respectively.
-These are not economically significant differences.

 All experiments were run in February and March, 2015.
-The experimental data are of the standard type, and employ procedures described in detail in Andersen, Harrison, Lau and Rutström [2014].
+The experimental data are of the standard type, and employ procedures described in Andersen, Harrison, Lau and Rutström [2014].

 The wealth data are novel, and involve matching the experimental subjects with data collected by SD.
 The matching process, and all statistical analyses with those data, occur "remotely" at the statistical agency, to ensure privacy.
-However, they may be replicated under conditions described below.